1988 World Series: Aftermath

 In Game 4 of the 2018 World Series between the Dodgers and the Red Sox, 30 years after that 1988 World Series walk-off home run, Dennis Eckersley (who was there covering the Red Sox as a NESN color commentator and analyst) and Kirk Gibson reunited for the ceremonial first pitch at Dodger Stadium and Gibson had a bat ready before catching Eckersley's pitch.
+In Game 3 of that series, Max Muncy would hit the Dodgers first walk-off World Series home run since Gibson's in 1988 of Game 1.

-The Dodgers World Series capped off a spectacular decade of sports for the city of Los Angeles.
-As mentioned above, Los Angeles hosted the 1984 Summer Olympics, its first since hosting the 1932 Summer Olympics.
-In terms of team sports, the Showtime Lakers won five NBA championships in the decade (including one in 1988), the Raiders moved from Oakland to Los Angeles and won the city's first (and until the Rams in Super Bowl LVI, only) Super Bowl, and the Los Angeles Kings traded for Wayne Gretzky in August 1988, who was even at that time considered the greatest hockey player ever.
+The Dodgers' World Series capped off a spectacular decade of sports for the city of Los Angeles.
+Los Angeles hosted the aforementioned mentioned 1984 Summer Olympics, its first since hosting the 1932 Summer Olympics.
+In terms of team sports, the Showtime Lakers won five NBA championships in the decade (including one in 1988, just a day under four months before the Dodgers victory), the Raiders moved from Oakland to Los Angeles and won the city's first Super Bowl, and the Los Angeles Kings traded for Wayne Gretzky in August 1988, who was even at that time considered the greatest hockey player ever.
 For their part, the Dodgers were the only team to win more than one World Series in the 1980s.
+The next Los Angeles championship did not come until the 2000 Lakers.
 32 years later in 2020, the Dodgers and Lakers would again win a World Series and NBA Finals in the same season.

 This would be the final World Series Vin Scully called on either television or radio that featured the Los Angeles Dodgers.
+Scully would call World Series games on CBS radio until 1997.
 The next time the Dodgers advanced to the World Series (2017), Charley Steiner was now the radio play-by-play announcer and went on to call Los Angeles's victory over Tampa Bay in 2020 (Scully had retired from broadcasting after the 2016 season).

+Freddie Freeman's grand slam off the New York Yankees' Nestor Cortés Jr. to win Game 1 of the 2024 World Series for the Dodgers—the first walk-off grand slam in World Series history—was widely compared to Gibson's home run.
+Like Gibson, Freeman was playing through injury (a badly sprained ankle in Freeman's case), and both players also came to bat with the Dodgers trailing by a run and down to their last out in Game 1 of the World Series.
+Broadcaster Joe Davis' call on Fox's national broadcast of "...she is gone!" echoed Scully's call for the Gibson homer, and Davis also added, "Gibby, meet Freddie!"
+Both Gibson's and Freeman's home runs were to right field at Dodger Stadium, in almost the same spot, and both came at 8:37 p.m.
+Pacific Time.
+Finally, just like 1988, the Dodgers would end up winning the series in 5 games.